hellowac/mypy-zh-cn-old/docs/mypy_other/additional_features.md

 **Dataclasses**

-The :py:mod:`dataclasses` module allows defining and customizing simple boilerplate-free classes.
-They can be defined using the :py:func:`@dataclasses.dataclass <python:dataclasses.dataclass>` decorator:
+The [dataclasses] module allows defining and customizing simple boilerplate-free classes.
+They can be defined using the [@dataclasses.dataclass] decorator:

 ```python